 Kershan Bulsara, co-owner of Roofmaster, funded his business with savings initially.
 He was also able to work out deals with suppliers because of his good personal credit.
 But even though he didn’t need much money to get his company started, he wasn’t initially earning a living solely off his enterprise.

 “Given roofing is a seasonal business, we faced challenges of not being able to build up enough cash in the first few years to sustain our expenses through the winter,” he said.
 “This meant we had to work additional jobs in the winter to pay for our living expenses.”

 If you need an alternative source of income, consider a side-hustle with flexible hours that won’t interfere with your efforts to make your primary business a success.

-If no other options suit you, or you need more cash than you can come up with on your own, you don’t necessarily have to go straight to a small business lender.
+If no other options suit you, or you need more money to start a business than you can come up with on your own, you don’t necessarily have to go straight to a small business lender.

 “When starting my real estate fund, I first turned to friends and family members,” says Max Soni, founder and CEO of Delancey Street.
 “This was the right solution because they were willing to lend me money at a low interest rate.
 In addition, even if I lost the money, they’d be willing to give me some time to repay them, versus commercial lenders who’d immediately liquidate my assets.”

 Granted, not everyone has this option.
 And Soni acknowledges his request sometimes put his loved ones in the difficult position of saying no to someone they cared about.
 However, he prepared a pitch and had a plan to pay back his family members—even if the business failed.